 In a factorial design, eligible patients (without suspected or confirmed SARS-CoV-2 infection and with clinical evidence of hypoxia) may be randomised to the arms below.

-- No additional treatment - Low-dose corticosteroids: Dexamethasone 6mg once daily given orally or intravenously for ten days or until discharge (whichever happens earliest).
-[Introduced in protocol version 19.1; enrolment not yet commenced]
+- No additional treatment - Corticosteroids: Dexamethasone 6mg once daily given orally or intravenously for ten days or until discharge (whichever happens earliest).
+[Introduced in protocol version 19.1; enrolment ongoing]